 - Most cities don’t have the infrastructure to deal with “landlord situations” very well.
 Frequent tenant transfers, notifying landlords if water is shut off, transferring to landlords when a tenant move out—it’s a hassle to make tenants pay this bill directly.

-Luckily, even though the extra cost of water is mildly annoying, its usage is consistent enough (without any major spikes from month to month) that I can factor this cost into the price of rent fairly easily and it all comes out pretty square in the end.
+Luckily, even though the extra cost of water is mildly annoying, its usage is consistent enough (without any major spikes from month to month).
+Therefore, I can factor this cost into the price of rent fairly easily, and it all comes out pretty square in the end.

-Last year, the cost of water at one of my duplexes was approximately $800 for both units combined (I should mention that all of my properties are Michigan, where fresh water is abundant and the price of it is about the cheapest in the nation).
-It wasn’t the end of the world, but I certainly would’ve been okay with that bill going down to, say, $400-$500 or lower.
+Last year, the cost of water at one of my duplexes was approximately $800 for both units combined.
+(I should mention that all of my properties are Michigan, where fresh water is abundant and the price of it is about the cheapest in the nation.)
+It wasn’t the end of the world, but I certainly would’ve been OK with that bill going down to, say, $400-$500 or lower.

 It got me thinking—what if I could save a few hundred bucks on all of my rental properties each year?
 Would it make sense for me to invest in some new, water-efficient plumbing fixtures at this property?

-According to circleofblue.org, the cost of water has gone up 33% in 30 major U.S. cities since 2010, which means we can probably safely assume it will only continue to increase in future years (click the chart below to enlarge).
+According to CircleofBlue.org, the cost of water has gone up 33 percent in 30 major U.S. cities since 2010, which means we can probably safely assume it will only continue to increase in future years.
+(Click the chart below to enlarge).